abaktiar/copilot-plus-plus/docs/commit-message-generation.md

 ### Logs

-If you encounter issues, you can view the extension logs in the "Output" panel in VS Code by selecting "Copilot Plus Plus" from the dropdown menu.
+If you encounter issues, you can view the extension logs in the "Output" panel in VS Code by selecting "Copilot++" from the dropdown menu.
 These logs may help diagnose any problems with the commit message generation feature.

 ## Command Usage